dmcquay/how-do-i-test-this/README.md

 You'll need to import `AverageOrderSizeByDayOfWeekStatsRecord` from `models.ts`.

-Run your integration tests again: `npm run test:integration`
+Run: `npm run test:integration`

-They should be passing!
-Yay!
+Expected result: passing

-But there are two things that feel weird.
+Two things feel weird.

 1. The tests "hang" for a while at the end before the process exits.
-2. Why did they pass?
-Where did that data come from?
-Can I trust that it will stay that way?
+2. Where did that data come from?
+Can I trust that it?

 ### Fix the "hanging" issue

-Out tests are hanging at the end because we still have an open connection to the database.
-We need to close that connection immediately upon completion of the test suite.
+We need to close the connection to postgres at the end of the test suite.

 Create `integration-test-setup.ts` with this content.